AgalmicVentures/Werk/README.md

 class.

 ### Math
-A wide variety of math components are included:
+To enable analytics (e.g. for profiling), a variety of signal processing and statistical components are included:
 * `ContinuousEma`: Calculate an EMA with a continuous value.
 * `DiscreteDistribution`: Calculates statistics about a weighted set of ordered values, including probability information.